Bolingbrook, Illinois: Demographics

+As of the 2022 American Community Survey, the most common ancestries reported in the village were Mexican (23.6%), German (13.3%), Irish (8.3%), Polish (7.4%), Italian (5.7%), Indian (5.5%), English (3.9%), and Filipino (3.9%).

 Economy

 As of 2019, 24 companies of various sizes have their corporate headquarters in Bolingbrook.
-The largest being: The nation-wide cosmetic retailer Ulta Beauty, as well as vehicle floor liner manufacturer WeatherTech.
+The largest of these are the nationwide cosmetic retailer Ulta Beauty and the vehicle floor liner manufacturer WeatherTech.
 Other corporate headquarters include: ATI Physical Therapy, Stevenson Crane, American Chrome, Computer Projects of Illinois, Diageo, Diamond Technical Services, Epir Technologies, Goya Foods' Illinois division, Midwest Fuel & Injection, G & W Electric, Illinois Paper & Copier, Jet Brite car washes, Wi-Tronix, Perkins Manufacturing, Vision Integrated Graphics, Clark Foam Products, Wastebuilt, COTG - Chicago Office Technology Group, and Windy City Wire.

 Top employers

 According to the Bolingbrook Park District's 2017 Comprehensive Annual Financial Report, the top employers in the village are:

 Government

 John J. "Jack" Leonard was instrumental in the village's incorporation and served as the village's first mayor.

 In 1971, Bolingbrook purchased station 2 from the Lemont Fire Protection District, which had been serving much of the village, thus establishing its own fire department.
 Since then, that station has been expanded and four others have been built.

-As of August 2020, the acting mayor of Bolingbrook is Mary Alexander-Basta.
+As of September 2024, the acting mayor of Bolingbrook is Mary Alexander-Basta.
 On July 31, 2020, longtime mayor Roger C. Claar resigned, having served in the role since 1986; Village Trustee Basta was unanimously appointed by the village board to complete Claar's term.